 1.)
 They’re skilled in both armed and unarmed combat.

 2.)
-Traumatic events turned them into costumed heroes.
+Traumatic events turned them into costumed vigilantes.

 3.)
 Both were born and raised in New York City (Castle in Queens, Murdock in Hell’s Kitchen).